ceterumnet/alpaca-web/LAYOUT_SYSTEM_REFACTOR_SUMMARY.md

   - Click a layout to apply it instantly.
 - **Advanced Mode**:
   - Use the dropdown and actions in the Nav bar to manage custom layouts.
+- **Device Selection**:
+  - Each panel has its own device selector dropdown.
+  - Select any device from the dropdown to display its control interface.
+  - Device types are automatically detected and the appropriate panel component is rendered.

 ---

 ## Known Issues

 - **Layout List Inconsistency**: After selecting a simple layout and switching back to advanced mode, the simple layout appears in the list of layouts in advanced mode.
-- **Panel Content**: Panels currently do not display device content properly.
-  - Need to do a deep analysis on
 - **Layout Rendering Issues**: Several layout rendering problems persist.
-  - Notes: I think that we need to look at aw-layout-container_grid and the grid-template-rows css.
+  - Notes: We need to look at aw-layout-container_grid and the grid-template-rows css.
-  - **1x2 Layout**: The cells are only rendering to half of the available screen real estate - I think this is related to the grid-template-rows CSS value
+  - **1x2 Layout**: The cells are only rendering to half of the available screen real estate - likely related to the grid-template-rows CSS value
   - **3x2 Layout**: The bottom 2 cells are very short
-- **Layout Store Issues**: Everytime a layout is selected, it creates an entry in the drop down for the simple layout selection
+- **Layout Store Issues**: Every time a layout is selected, it creates an entry in the drop down for the simple layout selection

 ## Implemented Fixes

 - **Layout Reactivity**: Fixed the reactivity issue when switching between layouts in simple mode.
 Layouts now update immediately without requiring a page refresh.
 - **Layout Container**: Enhanced the LayoutContainer component to better handle layout changes by adding keys for proper re-rendering.
 - **Component Synchronization**: Improved coordination between the NavigationBar, PanelLayoutView, and LayoutContainer components to ensure consistent layout updates.
+- **Panel Content Display**: Implemented a universal device selection system that allows any cell to display any type of device panel:
+  - Added device type propagation from cells to panel positions
+  - Created cell-to-device assignments to track which devices are shown in which cells
+  - Implemented automatic device initialization based on layout device types
+  - Added dynamic panel rendering based on device type
+  - Improved empty state handling for unassigned cells
 - **Hybrid Layout Improvements**:
   - Modified convertStaticToRows function to properly handle cells with rowSpan
   - Enhanced gridToPositionLayout to track occupied positions